 The Preventive Measures Foundation Hosts the 9th Annual 'A Million Steps to Mental Health Awareness Walk'

-Walking Together, Healing Together: The Preventive Measures Foundation Walk for Mental Wellness Unites Washington, DC Communities
+Step up for healing: Join TPMF’s 9th Annual Mental Health Walk to support youth, recovery, and community wellness in Covington, GA.

-WASHINGTON, DC, UNITED STATES, May 8, 2025 /EINPresswire.com/ -- The Preventive Measures Foundation (TPMF) invites DC residents to come together on Saturday, May 17th for the 9th Annual A Million Steps to Mental Health Awareness Walk.
-This year, communities across Northeast and Southeast DC will walk for mental wellness, equity, and healing.
+COVINGTON, GA, UNITED STATES, May 8, 2025 /EINPresswire.com/ -- On Saturday, May 17, The Preventive Measures Foundation (TPMF) invites the greater Atlanta community to step up for mental health at Denny Dobbs Park during the 9th Annual A Million Steps to Mental Health Awareness Walk.

-With rates of anxiety, depression, and suicide at near historic highs, especially among young people, the “A Million Steps to Mental Health Awareness Walk” comes at a crucial time, raising awareness, challenging stigma, and promoting healing.
-Every step of the “A Million Steps to Mental Health Awareness Walk” brings critical support closer to those who need it most, helping power the Foundation’s Community Organization Grant Program.
-These grants fund life-changing services including youth mental health initiatives, trauma-informed care for veterans and families, and essential support for local food banks.

-“This walk is about more than movement, it’s about momentum.
-Momentum for healing, for equity, and for real change for mental wellness in every corner of our city,” said Dwayne Jones, CEO of Preventive Measures and Chairman of TPMF.
-Both walks will begin at Preventive Measures offices and continue through a designated neighborhood route, creating a visible and powerful presence in the community.
+This year’s event carries special meaning as the community reclaims the park for healing and hope following recent acts of violence.
+Funds raised will benefit TPMF’s Community Organization Grant Program, supporting youth violence prevention, substance abuse recovery, food security initiatives and other wraparound services to support metal wellness.
+“When we walk together, we show that care, connection, and community healing are possible,” said Robin McCrear, Board Secretary for the Foundation and local resident.

 ABOUT THE PREVENTIVE MEASURES FOUNDATION